sakuexe/sakuexe/README.md

   You can find me in the terminal (or just from the links below).
 </p>
 <p>
   The editor of choice for me is Neovim, but otherwise I am pretty sane.
+My favorite forms of programming currently are Fullstack and Software development.
-If you are also interested in development enviroments inside of terminals, be sure to check out my
+  If you are also interested in development enviroments inside of terminals, be sure to check out my <a href="https://github.com/sakuexe/.dotfiles">.dotfiles</a>.
-  <a href="https://github.com/sakuexe/.dotfiles">.dotfiles</a>.
-(I have used more time
-  on those than I would like to admit).
-VSCode is also a fine editor that I enjoy using in situations where Neovim isn't a relatively easy option.
 </p>

 <div align="center">